jfdoyle3/to_serve_man_flutter/README.md

 Add a scale work to display the weight being poured and the app  tells the user to stop pouring when the recipe ingredient is weighed properly.

+current statsus:
+neeed to get som type of state management to progress